Physics-50/Module-3/docs/week1.md

 **Make sure when you wiggle a parameter that that is the only parameter that you change---to work out which sources of uncertainty are significant you need to wiggle one parameter at a time.**

+Next week you will perform a systematic investigation of a significant source of systematic error (analogous to the investigation you performed in week 1 of module 2), the results of which will be used for one of the figures in your deliverable.
+Before moving on, make sure you have found a significant source of systematic error to focus on next week.
+This would be a good time to check in with your instructor.
+As part of this week's checkpoint you will be asked to indicate the source of systematic error you plan to focus on next week and your plan of approach.

 ## Photo for Estimating the Speed of Sound